LDDestroier/neovari/README.md

 # NeoVariable Server/API
-A "cloud variable" solution for ComputerCraft.
+A "cloud variable" solution for ComputerCraft using the modem API.
 Designed to make net-based apps like multiplayer games easier to code.

 # Documentation: